karloscarweber/KonaScript/README.md

 plate = Plate:new(cheese_binding)
 ```

 oh crap, this won't work.
-When you're tryin got index a value: `container.value_youre_indexing`, you're looking for that key in the object.
+When you're tryin to index a value: `container.value_youre_indexing`, you're looking for that key in the object.
 In order to properly proxy and propagate a value's changes, you'll need to add a proxy to the containing object: `container` in this case. and that proxy will then grab the value for a value table, or pass along changes.
 Quite a bit of state will need to be set up in that instance.

 So for this to work every object will need to have a metatable with `__index` and `__new_index` set up to look up the values that are just values, and return the proxies value for those that are not values. this is because we want to prevent direct assignments or reassignments of the proxied value, which could erase the proxy.
 I think we'll solve that by rewriting the assignment operator for objects to be something like this:
 ```lua